HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/tune_servers/wp_tune_tool.md

 Run the performance tuning tool on a new deployment to tune the servers.
 This will automate:w
- the application of the DX Portal specific portions of the DX Portal Tuning Guide mentioned in the preceeding section.
+ the application of the DX Portal specific portions of the DX Portal Tuning Guide mentioned in the preceding section.

 !!!note
     The performance tuning tool does not tune the database, the LDAP user registry, the web servers, or the operating system.
 In a clustered environment, it tunes only the cluster members.
 For advanced tuning, refer to the performance tuning guides.